mercator-ocean/copernicus-marine-toolbox/doc/response-types.rst

 It can contain useful metadata for the user.

-For the :ref:`command line interface <command-line-interface>`, all the returned data will be in a form of a json sent to stdout (whereas the logs are sent to stderr).
+For the :ref:`command line interface <command-line-interface>`, all the returned data will be in a form of a JSON sent to stdout (whereas the logs are sent to stderr).
 You can easily save it locally by doing, for example:

 .. code-block:: bash